Murder Mindfully

-Murder Mindfully (Achtsam Morden) is a multilingual German black comedy thriller television series.
-It premiered on Netflix at Halloween 2024 and received generally favourable reviews.
-The series is based on the novel by Karsten Dusse.
-In December 2024, Netflix renewed it for a second season.
+Murder Mindfully (Achtsam Morden) is a German black comedy crime thriller television series based on the novel series of the same name by Karsten Dusse and produced for Netflix.
+It premiered on Netflix globally on October 31, 2024 (Halloween), with the first season adapting the first novel in the series, and received generally favorable reviews.
+A second season was released on May 28, 2026, based on the second novel.
+The series was renewed for a third season in January 2026, ahead of the second season's release.

 Premise

-Björn Diemel is a hardworking law firm employee, but has no prospect of becoming a partner, because he has to serve the law firm's scumbag client mafia boss Dragan Sergowicz.
-His time consuming job leaves little time for his wife Katharina and his little daughter Emily.
+Björn Diemel is a hardworking law firm employee, but has no prospect of becoming a partner, because he has to serve the firm's scumbag client: the mafia boss, Dragan Sergowicz.
+Björn's time-consuming job leaves little time for his wife Katharina and his little daughter Emily.
 To save their marriage and for the sake of their child, Katharina urges him to see the therapist Joschka Breitner.
-Through the Mindfulness coaching, Björn learns to achieve a better work-life balance.

-Unfortunately, his client Dragan Sergowicz gets himself into serious trouble and is dragging Björn down with him.
-Now, Björn is using his newly minted skill with mindfulness to survive the web of criminality he has been dragged into.
+Through Breitner's mindfulness coaching, Björn learns to achieve a better work-life balance, though with unforeseen outcomes.
+Unfortunately, Dragan gets himself into serious trouble and is dragging Björn down with him.
+Now, Björn is using his newly minted skill with mindfulness to survive the web of criminality he has been thrust into.